mattstyles/raid/docs/basics/starting-to-walk.md

 >
 >-- <cite>Lewis Carroll</cite>

-Now that we have the discussion of immutability out of the way we can start ditching the long words and get creating things.
+The code examples expect knowledge of [ES2015](https://babeljs.io/docs/learn-es2015/) and uses [React](https://facebook.github.io/react/) as the rendering engine.

-The code examples expect knowledge of [ES2015](https://babeljs.io/docs/learn-es2015/) and use [React](https://facebook.github.io/react/) as the rendering engine.
+If you’re comfortable with using these technologies to create a build ready for the browser then jump to the [getting started](getting-started.html) section, alternatively the [installation](installation.html) section has a bit more info about getting set up.

 * [Installation](installation.html)
 * [Getting Started](getting-started.html)